 The School of Art and Art History offers a variety of scholarships and fellowships made possible by contributions from alumni who wish to support promising artists and scholars.
 These awards are made on the same basis as teaching and research assistantships and a separate application is not necessary.

-Information and application materials for graduate scholarships and fellowships are included in the admissions package.
-They also are available from the School of Art and Art History main office.
+Information for graduate scholarships and fellowships is included in the admissions package and also is available from the School of Art and Art History main office.

 Renewal or reappointment for fellowships and assistantships depends on adequate progress toward the degree (students must accumulate at least 18 s.h. of graduate credit each calendar year and maintain a grade-point average above the required minimum) and satisfactory performance of assistantship duties.

 Decisions on assistantships and financial aid generally are made during the latter part of the spring semester for the following academic year.